actions4git/add-commit-push/README.md

 ➕ Adds all files by default \
 👨 Uses `github.actor` as the default author \
 🤖 Uses <b>@github-actions\[bot\]</b> as the default committer \
-🔼 Pushes changes to the current branch or tag \
+🔼 Pushes changes to the current branch \
 🤩 Works great for the common use cases!

 A convenience wrapper with sensible defaults so that you don't have to do